vickmuir/Backup/upgrade-evault-backup-agent-windows.md

 6. Select **Keep my current registration** and click **next**.

 7. Click **next**.
-At this point, the agent begins the upgrade process.
+The agent begins the upgrade process.
 It can take a few minutes.

 8. At the completion screen, click **Finish**.